 Phones, drones, and sunglasses aren’t covered under Extra Coverage.
 Same goes for musical equipment and recording gear (even though musical instruments are!).
 So if you have a few guitars, a microphone, and recording gear, only the guitars will qualify for Extra Coverage.

-One last thing: Only your personal items are covered under Extra Coverage (or renters and homeowners insurance in general).
+One last thing: Only your personal items are covered under Extra Coverage.
 You can’t schedule personal property coverage for things that you use for your business.

 What types of loss/damages are covered under Extra Coverage?

 One of the biggest perks of Extra Coverage is that it covers situations your base renters or homeowners insurance policy doesn’t: Accidental damage or loss!

 So if you accidentally drop your wedding ring down the disposal while doing the dishes, or forget your valuable camera at Starbucks, your Extra Coverage will have your back.